elixir-desktop/runtimes/README.md

-# liberlang
+# Elixir-Desktop Runtimes

 To use elixir-desktop on mobile-phones this projects packages the BEAM Virtual Machine into platform specific binaries.
 Currently supported are:

 - Android arm 64-bit
 - Android arm 32-bit
 - Android x86 64-bit (for the Android Simulator)

-- Linux   x86 64-bit (only for testing)
+## Known Issues

+- The android simulator runtime x86_64 does not work.
+The binaries in `/erts-12.0/bin/` such as `erl_child_setup` are missing the `main()` functions and cannot be invoked.
+Haven't found out why yet.

-# Building
+## Building

-liberlang depends on docker and the dockercross/* docker-images created for cross-compilation.
+Runtimes depends on docker and the dockercross/* docker-images created for cross-compilation.
 If docker is installed for your current user then building all the runtimes bundled in a zip file is as easy as:

-`make`
+`mix package.runtime`

+After this you should have all runtimes in `_build/#{arch}-Runtimes.zip` these then will need to be packaged with your mobile app.

-# Android Versions and API-Levels (update Sept.
+## Android Versions and API-Levels (update Sept.
 7th 2021)

+Just for reference, currently we're only supporting ABI >= 23

 | Market Share | Sum | Version | API Level |
 | ------------ | --- | ------- | --------- |